Echo327/genshin_impact_personal_tracker/README.md

 # v3 (in development)
 - Added sheet for tracking gifts (free characters/weapons from events), weapons crafted, and shop purchases
-- Added "Counters" sheet for compiling data from across all banners, gifts, purchases, and crafts
+- Added "Counters" sheet for ENTIRELY AUTOMATIC compilation of data from across all banners, gifts, purchases, and crafts
-- Highest possible Constellation and Refinement estimation on "Counters"
+- Highest possible Constellation and Refinement AUTOMATIC estimation on "Counters"

 **v3 Sneak Peeks available.**